sourabhajoshi/vue-exercises/04_Vue-HTML_Template_Syntax/04_Template_Syntax.md

 # Template Syntax​

-Vue's template syntax lets you bind HTML to your component's data in a declarative way.
-Templates are valid HTML and get compiled into optimized JavaScript code.
-This, combined with Vue’s reactivity system, ensures efficient updates to the DOM.
-If you prefer more control, you can use render functions or JSX, but they may not be as optimized as templates.
+In Vue.js, template syntax is the special way you write HTML, so Vue can connect your data and logic to the UI.

+It’s basically HTML + Vue’s magic bindings.

 #### **Virtual DOM**